Compiler¶

 self.results.append(x)

-Fast-math flags
+Fast-math flags¶

 The compiler does not normally perform algebraically equivalent transformations on floating-point expressions, because this can dramatically change the result.
-However, it can be instructed to do so if all of the following is true:
+However, it can be instructed to do so if all of the following are true:

-• The sign of a zero value is insignificant;
+The sign of a zero value is insignificant;

-• Any algebraically equivalent transformations, such as reassociation or replacing division with multiplication by reciprocal, are legal to perform.
+Any algebraically equivalent transformations, such as reassociation or replacing division with multiplication by reciprocal, are legal to perform.

-If this is the case for a given kernel, a fast-math flag can be specified to enable more aggressive optimization for this specific kernel:
+flag can be specified to enable more aggressive optimization for this specific kernel:

 @kernel(flags={"fast-math"})